 CustomerThink is a global community of business professionals.
-The information on this site, and interaction with other members, can help you create a successful customer-centric business.
+The information on this site, along with interaction with other members, can help you create a more successful, customer-centric business.

 Please keep in mind that when you contribute content to CustomerThink, it affects our community.
 By adding content of any kind, you are agreeing to these Terms of Use.